Lehats/logAnalysis/readme.md

 create pathCount View:

 I decided to create this view, because it can be used in the queries of the get_Top_Articles()- and get_Top_Authors()-functions.
-So it cleans up both queries a bit.
+So it cleans up both queries.

 sql-query to create pathCount view: